-In New Mexico, you need to have a doctor’s recommendation to become a medical cannabis patient and visit medical cannabis dispensaries like Shift.
+In New Mexico, you need to have a doctor’s recommendation to become a medical cannabis patient and visit medical cannabis dispensaries like Lift.
 This can be done through your general practitioner or through doctors throughout the state who specialize in helping medical cannabis patients.

 New Mexico medical cannabis patients are legally allowed to possess up to six ounces of usable cannabis (flower) over a 3 month period.
 Exceptions may be made by having your medical provider submit a letter to the New Mexico Department of Health requesting an increase.

 How to Obtain Your New Mexico Medical Cannabis Card

 Obtaining your medical cannabis card in New Mexico isn’t as difficult as it sounds.
 Here are four simple steps to getting your card:

 - First, you must obtain a physician’s recommendation from a doctor currently licensed to practice medicine in New Mexico.
 This can be your primary care physician or a doctor who specializes in helping medical cannabis patients.
 In order to qualify for the New Mexico medical cannabis program, your doctor must diagnose you with one of the debilitating conditions on the list of qualifying conditions.

 - Your doctor will need to fill out a patient recommendation form in order to register you as a medical cannabis patient with the New Mexico Department of Health.
 Doctors familiar with the medical cannabis program will help you understand the steps you need to take to submit this paperwork correctly.